msyea/msyea.github.io/_posts/2017-07-08-running-windows-app-headless-in-container.md

 a linux non-GUI OS was going to be difficult.

 After a bit of Googling I found this excellent post by [Fredrik Averpil](https://fredrikaverpil.github.io/2016/07/31/docker-for-mac-and-gui-applications/)
-(credit for getting XQuarts and Docker working all his) It basically tells me I can run X server locally on macOS and if I enable networking, I can add a display to my container.
+(credit for getting XQuartz and Docker working all his).
+It basically tells me how I can run X server locally on macOS and if I enable networking, I can share a display with my container.
 I was like WTF?
 This is magic.
 Let's do it.

 On my mac: